Prakhar-USF/ml-reddit/README.md

 * [List of final features for model fitting](data_processing/features.md)
 * [Model fitting and model comparison](model_fitting/model_fitting.ipynb)

-The draft code is saved here for the purpose of future review [/drafts]
+The draft code is saved [here](/drafts) for the purpose of future review

 # Objective